-In addition to Jason’s deep knowledge of cybersecurity and privacy laws, he also works extensively with many different National Institute of Standards and Technology (NIST) and International Organization for Standardization (ISO) cybersecurity standards and frameworks.
+In addition to Jason’s deep knowledge of cybersecurity and privacy laws, he also works extensively with many different National Institute of Standards and Technology (NIST), International Organization for Standardization (ISO), and Cybersecurity Maturity Model Certification (CMMC) cybersecurity standards and frameworks.
 He counsels clients on what is needed to comply with either or both of these standards.
-Jason has had extensive training and experience in NIST and ISO actual assessment and accreditation requirements and has helped the FBI accredit numerous digital forensic laboratories under the ISO standards including ISO 27001 and 17025.
+Jason has had extensive training and experience in NIST, ISO, and CMMC actual assessment and accreditation requirements and has helped the FBI accredit numerous digital forensic laboratories under the ISO standards including ISO 27001 and 17025.
 Jason is also well versed in audit and compliance standards and regulations and was an internal FBI ISO auditor for many years.

-Jason served as legal clerk and intern for the Honorable D. Howell Jensen, U.S. District Court, and at the Santa Clara County District Attorney’s Office.
+Jason served as legal clerk and intern for the Honorable D. Lowell Jensen, U.S. District Court, and at the Santa Clara County District Attorney’s Office.

 Cybersecurity, Digital Forensics and Law Enforcement Experience